 »» A basis of Claim (BOC) form to be completed in 15 days

 Once a refugee claimant has submitted the BOC and opened their refugee claim, they receive the Refugee Protection Claimant document.
 With that document they are able to do the Immigration Medical Exam (IME), receive the medical certificate and become eligible for provincial social assistance, a work permit, as well as a temporary social insurance number.
 Refugee claimants are eligible for IFHP that provides them with basic and supplemental health services including the coverage of one IME.

 The BC Refugee Hub has released an info-graphic with a timeline of the Refugee Claim Process in BC.

 The UNHCR has released an info-graphic on making an Asylum or Refugee Claim in Canada: UNHCR Canada: Making an asylum claim in Canada.

-For help in making a refugee claim, what is involved and completing the proper paperwork, Settlement Orientation Services (SOS) in Vancouver can help with Orientation, Information and Referrals.
+For help in making a refugee claim, what is involved and completing the proper paperwork, Settlement Orientation Services (SOS) in Vancouver and Surrey can help with Orientation, Information and Referrals.
 SOS also helps with:

 »» Assistance to navigate refugee claims